 Just today, I stopped a student named James who had to leave early before our graduation next week.
 I pulled him aside and recalled the moment we all came together that fateful night in Marin, unsure of what the school year and community would hold.
 I ask him to think about who he was then.
 Who he is now.

-From behind my back, I pulled out the envelope.
+From behind my back, I pulled out his envelope containing to letter he wrote himself two years earlier.
 He opened it.
 Slowly I saw tears well up in his eyes as a year of experience and growth hits him all at once.
 The letter is a gift, to himself, of understanding what he has become.

 Many people believe that college is a place to learn.
 I believe it is a place where we can discover the deep humanness that makes life worth living.
 For it is the community of people around us who shape us most.
 And it is by shaping that community to be one of vulnerable, honest love, where the dirtiest soot can become a beautiful pearl.